 Essentially, when there’s an incoming or outgoing transaction, there’s no requirement to do anything in particular related to bins, movements or receipts.
 Post the transaction like you would usually.
-Simply create an order and ship or receive.
+Simply create an order and ship or receive the goods.

 Basic Inventory with bins

 Bin Mandatory dictates that any movement into or out of the location requires specification of the relevant bin.
 A bin is a storage area in your location.
 It may be racking, or simply a portion of the location.
 How you define what is and isn’t a bin is your choice.
 What’s key is that it resembles a level above ‘location’ in terms of specification for defining where items are stored.
 For large warehouses, defining bins is essential for locating stock quickly.